 Not all the taxes and benefits mentioned in the previous section are simulated in EUROMOD.
 Some are beyond its scope entirely and are neither included in the EUROMOD database nor in its output income variables (e.g. indirect taxes).
 Others are not possible to simulate accurately with the available data.
-They are included in the database and may be chosen as components of output variables, but the rules governing them may not be changed by the model.
-Table 2.1 and Table 2.2 classify each of the main tax-benefit instruments (and some minor ones introduced above) into one of these three groups and provide a brief explanation as to why the instrument is not fully simulated if this is the case.
+They are included in the database and may be chosen as components of output variables, but they are not simulated in the model.
+Table 2.1 and Table 2.2 classify each of the main tax-benefit instruments (and some minor ones introduced above) into one of these three groups (simulated, partially simulated, not simulated) and provide a brief explanation as to why the instrument is not fully simulated if this is the case.
 In the following tables we present information on EUROMOD using the most recent dataset of combined EU-SILC and national SILC data.
 Information on earlier input datasets for the Estonian model can be found in earlier country reports.